voidense/free-food-calendar/README.md

 3. Use (In browser):
 	* `http://127.0.0.1:5000` website running on local host (port 5000)

+4. Algorithm testing
+    * Go to test_algorithm/
+    * run 'python train.py'
+        * Use all the data to pre-train the classifiers used in the pipeline, stored in .pkl files.
+    * run 'python test.py'
+        * Test and compare the performance of different methods, using leave-one-out strategy and 80/20 train/test split ＊ Result
+        * Run test.py and you will get four numbers, which are accuracy, precision, recall and F-measure values.
+        * Details are in our final report

 ## File structure (major files)
 * Base Project Folder /
     * crawler.py